Program Requirements and Opportunities

 One course in each of two foundational areas:

-- Computing and Data Structures: DSCI B100, Introduction to Data Science; CMSC B110, Introduction to Computing; CMSC B113, Computer Science 1; or BIOL 115, Computing Through Biology
+• Fundamentals of Computing: DSCI B100, Introduction to Data Science; CMSC B110.
+Introduction to Computing; CMSC B113, Computer Science I; or BIOL 115, Computing Through Biology

-Four additional courses from the list of courses below with the following constraints:
+Four additional courses from the list of courses below.

-- Students can only count 2 courses that they are using for major credit towards the minor
+• Students can only count a total of 2 courses that they are using for major credit (or another minor) towards the minor

 For minor advising please contact, Marc Schulz (mschulz@brynmawr.edu), Professor of Psychology and Director of Data Science.